Frequently Asked Questions

 How long do they take to build?

-The time they take, depends on the layout, but on average a smaller caravan will take 6-8 weeks and the larger Roulottes up to 12 weeks.
+The time they take, depends on the layout, but on average a small caravan will take 8-10 weeks and the larger Roulottes and Circus Wagons up to 20 weeks.
 We can give you more of an idea when we know what you want.
 Please order early as we have a waiting list.